Zachary Taylor (Tennessee politician)

 Zachary Taylor (May 9, 1849 – February 19, 1921) was a 19th-century American lawyer and politician who was a one-term U.S. Representative from Tennessee from 1885 to 1887.

 Biography

 Born near Brownsville, Tennessee, Taylor attended J.I.
 Hall's School near Covington, Tennessee, and was graduated from the Virginia Military Institute at Lexington as senior captain July 4, 1872.
 He graduated from Cumberland School of Law at Cumberland University, Lebanon, Tennessee, in January 1874.
-He was admitted to the bar and commenced practice in Covington, Tennessee, in 1878.
+He was admitted to the bar and commenced practice in Covington in 1878.

 Career

 Taylor served in the State senate from 1881 to 1883.
-He was Postmaster of Covington, Tennessee, from July 1, 1883, to January 1, 1885, when he resigned.
+He was Postmaster of Covington from July 1, 1883, to January 1, 1885, when he resigned.

 Congress

 Elected as a Republican to the Forty-ninth Congress, Taylor served from March 4, 1885 to March 3, 1887.
 He was an unsuccessful candidate for reelection in 1886 to the Fiftieth Congress.

 Later career

 He moved to Memphis, Tennessee, and engaged in the general life insurance business.

 Taylor was delegate to the Republican National Convention in 1896.
 He later moved to San Antonio, Texas.